hsiponen/Tapsa/README.md

-# Task Automation PowerShell Assistant (Tapsa) bot for Lync/SfB (PowerShell script)
+# Tapsa - bot for Lync/SfB (PowerShell script)
 Henri Siponen 2017

-Tapsa is a Skype for Business / Lync -chatbot capable of running powershell functions.
+Tapsa (Task Automation PowerShell Assistant) is a Skype for Business / Lync -chatbot capable of running powershell functions.
 The bot is just a powershell script.
 Not an executable application.

 ![gif](/gif/lunch.gif)